GVCL/LCZC-MultiModalHybridFusion/README.md

 Overview of the repository

 This repository includes implementations of multiple fusion models.
-The models for  different fusion strategies of SAR and MSI data from Sentinel-1 (S1) and Sentinel-2 (S2), respectively, for LCZ classification, that extend a baseline hybrid fusion architecture with additional mechanisms including attention mechanism, multiscle Gaussian smoothing, and late fusion.
+The models for  different fusion strategies of SAR and MSI data from Sentinel-1 (S1) and Sentinel-2 (S2), respectively, for LCZ classification, that extend a baseline hybrid fusion architecture with additional mechanisms including attention mechanism, multiscale Gaussian smoothing, and late fusion.

-(i)	FM1-model.py- A baseline hybrid fusion model for pixel- and feature-level integration.
-(ii) FM2-model.py - An attention-based hybrid fusion, which is the FM1 model enhanced with self- and cross-attention mechanisms.
-(iii) FM3-model - A multi-scale hybrid fusion, which is the FM1 model refined with multi-scale Gaussian smoothing of each data modality.
-(iv)	FM4-model.py - A decision-level fusion model, which uses a weighted combination of CNN and U-Net outputs of SAR and MSI modalities, respectively.
+(i)   FM1-model.py- A baseline hybrid fusion model for pixel- and feature-level integration (ii)  FM2-model.py - An attention-based hybrid fusion model (iii) FM3-model.py - A multi-scale hybrid fusion model (iv)	FM4-model.py - A decision-level fusion model, which uses a weighted combination of CNN and U-Net outputs of SAR and MSI modalities, respectively.

 Data